Widths of balls and free boundary minimal submanifolds: Introduction

-In this note, we use comparison with the hemisphere (Section \ref{sec:comp}) to prove Theorem \ref{thm:main}, fulfilling the `comparison' approach outlined by Gromov.
+In this note, we use comparison with the hemisphere (Section \ref{sec:comp}) to deduce Theorem \ref{thm:main}, as in the `comparison' approach outlined by Gromov and previously executed by Akopyan-Karasev \cite{AK20}.
 (The hemisphere inherits a width inequality from the sphere, by reflection.)
 We also fulfil the `direct' approach in certain cases (Section \ref{sec:direct}): Noting that for manifolds with boundary $(M,\pr M)$, the width is realised by a varifold which is stationary with respect to variations preserving the boundary, one requires an estimate for the area of these `free boundary stationary' varifolds in $(M,\pr M)$.
 The corresponding regular solutions are minimal submanifolds which meet the boundary orthogonally, and for such submanifolds of the Euclidean ball $B^n \subset \mathbb{R}^n$ an estimate was proven by Brendle \cite{Br12} using an ingenious variational argument:

 \begin{theorem}[\cite{Br12}] Let $\Sigma$ be a $k$-dimensional minimal submanifold in $B^n$ whose boundary $\pr \Sigma \subset \pr B^n$ meets $\pr B^n$ orthogonally.
 Then $\area(\Sigma^k) \geq \area (B^k)$.
 Moreover, if equality holds, then $\Sigma^k$ is contained in a $k$-dimensional affine subspace. \end{theorem}